wasmi-labs/wasmi-benchmarks/README.md

 ### Configuration Explanation

 - `eager`: All function bodies are compiled immediately.
-- `eager.unchecked`: Function bodies are compiled eagerly but not validated.
+- `eager.unchecked`: Function bodies are compiled eagerly but Wasm validation is skipped.
-- `lazy`: Function bodies are only compiled on their first actual use.
+- `lazy`: Function bodies are only compiled upon first use.
+- `lazy.unchecked`: Function bodies are only compiled upon first use and Wasm validation is skipped.
 - `lazy-translation`: Function bodies are lazily compiled but eagerly validated.
 - `cranelift`: The runtime uses the Cranelift code generator.
 - `wasmtime.winch`: Wasmtime's JIT optimized for fast start-up times.